osisoft/OCS-Docs/Documentation/SequentialDataStore/SdsStreamExtra.md

 ``string streamId``
   The stream identifier

+**Request body**
 The request content is the serialized list of tags.

 **Response**